Rushika Pattni: Chief of BD & Service Innovation, Ramani

 This episode’s conversation is with Rushika Pattni based in Tanzania.
 She was the youngest and first appointed Chief Strategy Officer at the largest payment service provider in Tanzania.
 She has experience in various sectors spanning from data analytics to academia and research.
 She began her work as a Consultant with Salesforce Foundation's International Partner, Vera Solutions, where she managed their new projects and implementation support projects for legacy clients.
 After that, she joined the African Leadership Group in developing and designing curriculum and being part of the founding team to expand their university campus and accelerator program in Rwanda and Kenya.
 She then moved back to Tanzania, and while at Selcom, she led the fintech partnership with Mastercard and managed the teams for products development and market execution as part of their East Africa launch strategy.
 She has also had experience in Nepal, the US, the UK and China for different consulting projects in the space of health, technology and education before venturing into payments.

-Rushika is currently leading strategy and new projects execution for Ramani as the Chief of Business Developing and Service Innovation which is a culmination of her last three positions.
+Rushika is currently leading strategy and new projects execution for Ramani as the Chief of Business Development and Service Innovation which is a culmination of her last three positions.
 At Ramani, she focuses on the execution of their products and services to new markets, identification of large scale partnerships as well as establishing a research and Innovation focus for service innovation within the company.
 Rushika holds a double B.A. in Economics and Public Health with additional core competencies in leadership training, executive and mid-manager coaching, and data visualization techniques for informed decision making.